asimwe1/rust_chatapp/site/guide/7-fairings.md

 Any type that implements the [`Fairing`] trait is a _fairing_.
 Fairings hook into Rocket's request lifecycle, receiving callbacks for events such as incoming requests and outgoing responses.
-Rocket passes information about these events to the fairing, and the fairing can do what it wants with the information.
-This includes rewriting data when applicable, recording information about the event or data, or doing nothing at all.
+Rocket passes information about these events to the fairing; the fairing can do what it wants with the information.
+This includes rewriting requests or responses, recording information about the event, or doing nothing at all.

 Rocket’s fairings are a lot like middleware from other frameworks, but they bear a few key distinctions: